Bob Geary (police officer): Tax lawsuit

 Geary spent approximately $10,000 on ballot measure efforts like petition circulation, which he deducted as business expenses on his 1993 tax return.
 However, the IRS disallowed the deduction and imposed a penalty for negligence in 1997, bringing national attention to the case.
 Geary appeared on Prime Time Live and Comedy Central.
 According to a public statement from the IRS, "when it comes to taxes, Officer O'Smarty is a dummy."

 In 2000, the US Tax Court ruled against Geary, agreeing with the IRS, on the basis that expenses incurred on efforts to influence a general election many not be deducted under Internal Revenue Code section 162(e).
 Geary's deduction was reversed, and he was presented with back taxes and "accuracy" penalties.
 In his appeal, Geary said he sought merely to inform voters, but the Ninth Circuit Court of Appeals upheld the previous decision but reversed the accuracy penalties because Geary had taken the deductions in good faith.
 Geary criticized the IRS with the dummy in a SF Chronicle interview: "As Brendan says, they are anti-social American terrorists."

-Later years and retirement
+Later years and death

 In 1998 the police department named a horse for Geary.
 In 2000 Geary sued an advertising agency for using his likeness to promote the Colorado Lottery.

 Officer Geary and Brendan O'Smarty retired from the police force in 2000.
 At age 60, he was the oldest beat cop walking the streets at the time.
 Then-mayor Willie Brown declared the day "Officer Geary Day."
 For his last day Geary went on patrol in a Wells-Fargo stagecoach drawn by four horses.

-On January 26, 2025, Geary died at the age of 85 at an assisted living facility in South San Francisco.
+Geary died at an assisted living facility in South San Francisco, on January 26, 2025, at the age of 85.